Mint vs Arch - Which one is choose? Key differences

 What is Linux Mint?

-Linux mint excel in:
+Linux Mint excels in:

 Pros of Linux Mint